coderefinery/installation/content/ssh.md

 and pull code.
 With SSH keys, you can connect to GitHub without supplying your username or password at each visit.

-This step was optional in the past but will be necessary because soon it will not be possible to publish (git push) changes to GitHub with username and password alone.
+This step was optional in the past but is required now.
+The GitHub username and password is not enough anymore to publish (git push) changes to GitHub.

 ## Instructions